-One-Pan Arroz con Pollo—a dish with roots in Spain and Puerto Rico that is practically ubiquitous throughout Latin America.
-The dish is done in under an hour, but best of all, its components are cooked in the same pan.
+One-Pan Arroz con Pollo has roots in Spain and Puerto Rico and is practically ubiquitous throughout Latin America.
+It's wonderful because you'll finish the dish in under an hour.
+But best of all, its components are cooked in the same pan.

 This version includes a garnish of pickled onion, which I make separately and store in the fridge.

 It seemed a bit bland...until I mixed in some of the pickled onion that was served on the side.
 Somehow, that garnish managed to offset and highlight the complex, savory flavors in a way that I would not have thought possible.
-You can see my Yelp review, along with my original photo of "The Perfect Bite” (reconstructed below) here.
+(You can see my Yelp review, along with my photo of "The Perfect Bite" here.)

 I keep chicken leg quarters and chicken thighs, which I buy in large quantities when they're on sale, in my freezer as one of my many strategies for cooking fantastic food on a shoestring budget.